microsoft/repo-templates/README.md

 ### official-sample-dnf

-Official samples that are indexed at <https://learn.microsoft.com/samples> and also are copyright-assigned to the .NET Foundation use this template.
+Official samples that are indexed at Microsoft Learn's [code samples](https://learn.microsoft.com/samples) and also are copyright-assigned to the .NET Foundation use this template.

 The `README.md` file has a rich metadata header with required fields and information that is processed